Coskon/coskmusicbot/README.md

 - **(Optional)** Run `gradio_ui.bat` to initialize the user interface to modify some options and parameters, or change them in `PARAMETERS.txt`.

 ### Guide for cloud services
-WARNING: This uses an outdated version of the bot.
-If you don't want to have your computer running the bot or you want/need for it to be always active, you may need to use a cloud service.
+If you don't want to have your computer running the bot or you want/need for it to be always active, you may want to use a cloud service.
 I found "Replit" as a free alternative (you can go [here](https://replit.com/@mcgamescompany/Cosk-Music-Bot?v=1#main.py) and press "Use Template"), so i'll use that as the base, but following the general guide should work.
 - Go to your chosen service and create a project.
 For Replit, select the "python discord bot" template.
-- Upload the files; `bot.py` (you may rename it to `main.py` if necessary, as it is the case for Replit), `lang.py` in the folder `lang`, `extras.py`, `utilidades.py` and optionally other files.
+- Upload the files; `bot.py` (you may rename it to `main.py` if necessary, as it is the case for Replit), `lang.py` in the folder `lang`, `extras.py`, `utilidades.py`, and optionally the other files.
 - Set the secrets/enviroment variables (recommended for security reasons): `DISCORD_APP_KEY`, optionally; `TENOR_API_KEY`, `OPENAI_KEY`, `GENIUS_ACCESS_TOKEN`, `SPOTIFY_ID`, `SPOTIFY_SECRET`.
 Alternatively, you may set them in the `API_KEYS.txt` file, however this is not recommended, given that is a public site (specially in Replit, where the code is public for the free plan), using enviroment variables is better (and often easier) in this case.
 - If you used enviroment variables, change `USE_PRIVATE_TOKENS` to `True` in both `bot.py` and `utilidades.py` (you can find it normally with Ctrl+F or with some search function your platform probably has).
-- Before running the main file, find a way to run `lang.py`.
-In Replit, you can go to the "Shell" section, and run `python lang/lang.py`.
-This is only needed once for each time `lang.py` is changed.
+- If the platform gives you an error saying "module extras doesn't exist" or similar, put `extras.py` into the `site-packages` folder.
 - **Important:** Make sure your platform has FFMPEG and OPUS support.
 In Replit, you have to go to `replit.nix` (it's a hidden file), and add `pkgs.libopus` to  `deps = [ ... ]`.
 - If the program doesn't automatically install/import the required packages, you may add the `requirements.txt` file and run `pip install -r requirements.txt` in the shell.
 - Done!
 For Replit, you can just press "Run" (make sure `bot.py` is renamed to `main.py`) to run your bot.